Quafadas/cask-laminar/README.md

 7. HTTP requests to other backend services through [requests scala](http://www.lihaoyi.com/post/HowtoworkwithHTTPJSONAPIsinScala.html).

-8. Client server interactions are via [upickle](https://www.lihaoyi.com/post/HowtoworkwithJSONinScala.html).
+8. Client server parsing are via [upickle](https://www.lihaoyi.com/post/HowtoworkwithJSONinScala.html).
 Although this is largely abstracted away by the API - pattern match it!

+9. Simple facades for Vega and Vega embed.

 ## Development mode